 - A. Is the Immanuel Approach consistent with and supported by scripture?
-(See the "Foundational General Questions" section above.) - B. Shouldn't we just leave the past behind us, as the apostle Paul advises? - C. What about plain old sin? - D. Does the Catholic church consider the Immanuel Approach to be orthodox?
+(See the "Foundational General Questions" section above.) - B. Shouldn't we just leave the past behind us, as the apostle Paul advises? - C. What do I say to those who believe that God Only Speaks to Us Through the Bible? - D. How do I respond to those who think we are claiming divine revelation equal to scripture? - E. What about plain old sin? - F. Does the Catholic church consider the Immanuel Approach to be orthodox?

 III.
-Can the Immanuel Approach Be Used With (Fill in the Blank)?
+Can the Immanuel Approach Be Used With \\\\\ (Fill in the Blank)?